renderedideas-lab/ReceiverDAT/README.md

 You MAY CHANGE the code, but do it AT YOUR OWN RISK.
 I spent six days for finding a working solution, so be happy that I maintaining this repository.

-(c) 2021-2022 "RenderedIdeas_LAB" alias "achief-ws" alias "Danilo BLEUL"
+(c) 2021-2022 "renderedideas-lab" alias "achief-ws" alias "Danilo BLEUL"